24467083/learnit/readme.txt

-Git is version control system.
+Git is a distributed version control system.

-Git if free under GPL
+Git is free software distributed under the GPL.